-The Council received 26 appeals/objections in total, two of which were from comprised person (Mr Michael Gibson).
-These the same two organisations/groups (Kapiti Coast Grey Power Association and Kapiti Coast Chamber of Commerce), two local authorities (Porirua City Council and Kapiti Coast District Council) and 22 personal objections/appeals.
+The Council received 26 appeals/objections in total, two of which were from (Mr Michael Gibson).
+These comprised the same person two organisations/groups (Kapiti Coast Grev Power Association and Kapiti Coast Chamber of Commerce), two local authorities (Porirua City Council and Kapiti Coast District Council) and 22 personal objections/appeals.
 Included in the appeal/objection from Kapiti Coast Grey Power Association was a petition with 564 signatures of people who wish to retain separate Kapiti representation on the Greater Wellington Regional Council.